analogjs/analog/apps/docs-app/docs/features/routing/content.md

 };
 ```

-Add the `prism.css` to your global stylesheet:
+Import a Prism theme into to your global stylesheet:

 ```css
 @import 'prismjs/themes/prism.css';